-- this area on land deeded by the University to the Federal government; and - The East Campus, where many of UC San Diego's public oriented programs are located (including UC San Diego Health La Jolla, Science Research Park, and The Preuss School) is separated from the West Campus by I-5.
+- The East Campus, where many of UC San Diego's public oriented programs are located (including UC San Diego Health La Jolla, Science Research Park, and The Preuss School) is separated from the West Campus by I-5.
 The approximate boundaries of the eastern area consist of Voigt Drive and Genesee Avenue on the north, privately owned condominiums along La Jolla Village Drive to the south, and Regents Road on the east.
 The East Campus also includes the Mesa Student Housing neighborhood. - Other nearby properties not considered as a part of the 2018 LRDP include a 23-acre area adjacent to the West Campus along North Torrey Pines Road shown as Blackhorse Farms, which consists of residential and hotel/conference center facilities and a 46-acre parcel incorporated in the University of California Natural Reserve System known as the Scripps Coastal Reserve.